teateatea/heartbreaker/A/Classes/1/Bespoke/Eli's Spellbook.md

 # Elementalism
 ___
 ## Elementalism Specialist: $L$ = $5$
-When casting Elementalism Spells, $L$ equals $L$ + the number of Elementalism Spells you know.
-Currently, Eli is 3rd Level, with 2 Elementalism Spells.
+When casting Elementalism Spells, $L$ is equal to $L$ + the number of Elementalism Spells you know.
+Currently, Eli is 3rd Level, plus 2 Elementalism Spells.

 ___
 ![[Chariot of Air Spell#Chariot of Air]]